hod25/MagicMirror/pages/_pages/images.markdown

 develop        | linux/arm64 | yes      | for raspberry pi4 64-Bit-Version, based on debian buster
 develop_alpine | linux/amd64 | no       | only `serveronly`-mode, based on alpine, smaller in size

-These images are using the `develop` branch of the MagicMirror git repository and a newer version of node.
+These images are using the `develop` branch of the MagicMirror git repository and Node version {{ site.data.gitlab.variables.NODE_VERSION_DEVELOP }}.